 She brings a sensitive and nurturing approach to her clients and students.
 Anyone interested in her services can email Linda at email@example.com or give her a call at (314) 440-2096.
 Linda is a graduate of Sancta Sophia Seminary near Tulsa, Oklahoma, with a Master of Divinity degree and was ordained for ministry by the International Council of Community Churches.
 Rev. Smith and the Center’s Healing Team lead us occasionally on Sunday mornings in services for healing and wholeness.

 Debbie Tolstoi, Office Administrator, came to First Congregational Church at the end of January, 2017.
 She has worked in the past as the administrative assistant at Christ Church, United Church of Christ, in Maplewood.
-But for the past few years she has run her own web design and marketing business, Tolstoi Designs.
+For over 20 years she has run her own web design and marketing business, Tolstoi Designs.
 Not inclined to work only in an environment by herself, even though her terrier Buddy has been by her side, Debbie decided to apply for our Office Administrator position when she saw it posted in the Webster-Kirkwood Times.

-Debbie is a graduate of Parkway Central High School, studied for at Maryville College (which the University was, then), and graduated from Webster University with a degree in Management and an emphasis in Marketing, receiving departmental honors.
+Debbie is a graduate of Parkway Central High School, studied Studio Art at Maryville College (which the University was, then), and graduated from Webster University with a degree in Management and an emphasis in Marketing, receiving departmental honors.

 She lives in Richmond Heights with Buddy “the bad thing” (at least to rabbits, who rarely survive an excursion in her back yard).
 She is a passionate gardener and is past president of the Richmond Heights Garden Club.